VivekDreamer/NoteTaker/README.md

 - **DELETE /api/notes/:id:** Delete a note by ID for the authenticated user.
 - **POST /api/notes/:noteid/share?emailToShared=:email:** Share a note of noteid with another user for the authenticated user.
 - **GET /api/search?q=:query:** Search for notes based on keywords for the authenticated user.

+## DB-Setup
+- Create a db named as note_taker in PostgreSQL having username and password.